processmining-in-logistics/psm/README.md

 `Java HotSpot(TM) 64-Bit Server VM (build 25.171-b11, mixed mode)`

-*If you do not want to change your current Java installation to Java 8, you can download Java 8 and explicitly call it while starting the PSM or ProM (in 'ProM.bat'), for example:*
+*If you do not want to change your current Java installation to Java 8, you can download Java 8 and explicitly call it while starting the PSM or ProM (in 'ProM.bat'), for example://

 `"C:\Program Files\Java\jre1.8.0_171\bin\java.exe" -jar perf_spec-assembly-1.0.2.jar`